barrykooij/wp-car-manager/readme.txt

 == Changelog ==

+= 1.4.1: July 31, 2018 =
+* Tweak: Only force int values when there is a value via frontend submission.
+This fixes that certain data is forced to 0 when left empty.

 = 1.4.0: July 26, 2018 =
 * Feature: Added featured listings.
 Featured listings stand out and will be sticky to the top of your listings.
 * Feature: Added the 'featured' attribute to the [wpcm_cars] shortcode.
 This allows you to show only featured listings (true) or display only non-featured listings (false).